sneakyx/egroupwareserver_extended/README.md

 If You restart the docker container (former stoped with "docker stop xxx" and now start with "docker start xxx") don't forget to update the mysql-IP-adress by using

 	docker exec -it xxx /bin/docker-entrypoint.sh update

+# 5. Mount Your Samba Folders
+Login to Your docker container with

+	docker exec -it egroupware-xxx /bin/bash then create Your mount points with

+	filemanager/cli.php mount --user root_admin --password 123456 'smb://Workgroup\$user:$pass@adressOfServer/path' '/whereToMountInFilemanager'

 If you have any suggestions, questions or You need a special egroupware application, just contact me via: info@rothaarsystems.de